hachyderm/community/usage-docs/how-to-use-content-warnings.md

 ## When to Use Content Warnings

-Since the content warning feature is a bit different than Twitter, there can be confusion about when to use the content warning feature.
+Since the content warning feature is a bit different than Twitter, there can be confusion about when to use them.
 To help, here are some general guidelines.

 * A content warning should be used to protect the psychological safety of